Digital Photography vs. Classic Photography

-Digital photography may well be regarded as one of the most innovative technologies of the twentieth century.
-It is cheaper than classic photography by at least 50%, while the quality remains equally high, if not higher.
-There is no need for film, and because you will only be printing images you like, digital photography is not only cost-effective but environment-friendly too.
+Digital photography can be considered as one of the 20th century’s most useful innovations.
+Its cost is only about half that of traditional photography, and the results are equal or even better in quality.
+There is no need to add film, which also means wastage is reduced, and because you only print the photos you want, digital photography is both cost-effective and friendly to the environment.
 Among the best things about digital photography is that sharing of pictures is easy among people, wherever they are, provided they have an Internet-connected computer.

 Photography to Us

 Many people are into photography as a hobby or even as a career.
-It has also come a very long way since its invention, and its popularity has never died.
+Since it was invented, it has surely come a long way, its popularity never waning or dying down.
 It is, in fact, only becoming increasingly popular, and it’s even gradually replacing film photography, especially among professionals.
-Even for veterans, switching to digital requires careening through a significant learning curve.
+Even for veteran photographers, the switch to digital comes with a significant learning curve.

 The Digital World

-A digital camera is basically a tiny computer.
-The quality of digital pictures will vary from one camera to the next, although it has generally seen a dramatic improvement over the years.
+A digital camera is practically a small computer.
+The quality of digital pictures will be different from one camera to another, although it has generally improved over the years.
 However, even with all the evidence proving otherwise, many people still have the misconception that traditional cameras are superior.
-When you shop for a digital camera, remember that it’s not an issue of how much the thing costs or how big it is.
+When you go shopping for a digital camera, don’t think that cost or size is the most important factor to consider.
 You need something you can be happy to use, something that will churn out pictures you’re glad you took.

 In the end, digital and traditional photography are complements of each other.
-They have both earned their places in the world of photography.
-Skills and abilities required in traditional photography will also be useful in the digital form.
-It’s not hard to see how these two worlds are unavoidably connected.
+They own their own spots in the colored world of photography.
+Whatever skills are needed in traditional photography will surely be useful in digital photography.
+It’s given how these two separate worlds remain closely connected to each other.
 When photographers do their best, they will make good work.
-After all, photography in general is but a tool.
+After all, photography is but a tool.
 It is the photographer on whom the quality of a picture ultimately lies.
-It is the photographer who actually creates the picture.
+It is the photographer who will actually create the picture.